 The living room is the place where you live.
-You spend a majority of your waking hours here, or at least it's a close race between here and the kitchen.
-You want this space to look great but you also want it to bring your family together and you want to feel like you can relax here.
+You spend a majority of your waking hours here (or at least it's a close race between here and the kitchen).
+You want this space to look great but you also want it to bring your family together and feel like you can relax.
+In this guide, we are going to address how to find the right balance through furniture placement and decor choices so that you can live the life you want to be living in your living room.

-Right now you are on a living room spectrum.
-On one end we've got too formal and on the other end we've got too haphazard.
-When things are too formal, sure it looks great, but it's rarely comfortable and you don't end up using the space how you want to if at all.
-When things are too haphazard you're using the space for everything, none of it well, and it looks like a disaster that you just can't control.
-In this guide we are going to address the concerns of each through furniture placement and decor choices so that you can live the life you want to be living in your living room.
+There is a spectrum of design approaches, from formal to haphazard.
+When things are too formal, the living room looks great, but it's rarely comfortable and you don't end up using the space how you want to - if at all.
+But when things are too haphazard, you're using the space for everything - none of it well - and it looks like a disaster that you just can't control.

 Family Room vs Living Room vs Front Room

 Family rooms frequently have larger pieces of furniture like an "L" shaped sectional and a greater focus is allowed to be on the television.
-Family rooms are a great place to cozy up together on this piece of furniture and watch a movie together.
-Because it's more hidden, if the family rooms doubles as a game room or has the elipticle trainer off to the side, it's not as big of a deal.
+Family rooms are a great place to cozy up together and watch a movie together.
+Because it's more hidden, if the family rooms doubles as a game room or has the elliptical trainer off to the side, it's not as big of a deal.
 The only guests that typically come down to the family room are the neighborhood kids and they would be just as happy if the basement were unfinished down to the studs.

 Laying Out Your Living Room: Conversation is King

 Being glued to handheld electronics is a battle on its own but having all of the furniture pointed toward the television is showing you where your focus is.
 I'm not demonizing either of those things because I love them both, but if you don't set clear boundaries in your home for use, you'll be disappointed by the state of your family relationships when everyone has left the house.

 If you're starting over in a new living room, start with a great couch.
 If you are going to splurge anywhere in your living room, it has to be the couch.
 Cheap couches aren't going to stand up to time very well, neither in longevity or style.
 With the couch, if you buy cheap, you buy twice.
 A sturdy, durable couch will last forever and it'll have a sense of timelessness as you switch out your decor throughout the years.

 As for the shape of the table, rounded or rectangle are the basic options.
 Oblong shapes can make a statement but with much of decorating you want to pick your pizzazz.
 Rounded tables are more suitable for square rooms with even furniture distribution, while rectangular tables are more fitting for rectangular rooms.
-Don't have more than two end tables, they can be on both sides of one couch but not on both sides of both couches.
-Be ultra conscious about space with tables, when in doubt strike it out.
+Don't have more than two end tables - they can be on both sides of one couch but not on both sides of both couches.
+Be ultra conscious about space with tables; when in doubt, strike it out.

 Television and Electronics

-If you decide on wood flooring, which is always aesthetically pleasing you'll need a big area rug to help keep the place warm in the winter and to bridge together your furniture pieces.
-Hardwood color is a personal choice but overall lighting conditions should be taken into account.
-If you have a lot of natural day light coming in and your ceilings are high a darker wood will look great.
-But if your living room doesn't get a lot of light and the ceilings are 8' a dark would would make the room feel dreary and cramped.
-The style and color is completely up to you, but again pick your pizzazz.
+If you decide on wood flooring - which is always aesthetically pleasing - you'll need a big area rug to help keep the place warm in the winter and to bridge together your furniture pieces.
+Hardwood color is a personal choice, but overall lighting conditions should be taken into account.
+If you have a lot of natural day light coming in and your ceilings are high, a darker wood will look great.
+But if your living room doesn't get a lot of light, a dark wood can make the room feel dreary and cramped.
+The style and color is completely up to you, but again, pick your pizzazz.
 A unique and vibrant rug can really work but it may cause other elements in the room to be subdued out of necessity.
 The nice thing is that area rugs can be replaced easier than carpeting if you do decide to go with something with a little more trendy.

 Art & Decor